 1-800-AutoYES - Can get approved even with the most severe credit problems.
 Past bankruptcy or foreclosure are ok.

 Roadloans.com - They specialize in providing auto loans and refinancing to people with less than perfect credit.
 Car financing is available to buy new and used autos.
-They are a direct-to-consumer lender, not a loan broker.
+They are a direct-to-consumer lender called "Santander Consumer USA Inc", not a loan broker.
+In my opinion they are the easiest source of financing to get approved for.
+To apply all you need to fill out is a simple 3-step application and they will provide you with a instant confirmation with no long waits for a decision on your car refinancing or loan application.

 To get the best possible car loan with bad credit, contact multiple dealerships in your area and explain your situation.